benjamincrozat/content/posts/openai-api-php.md

 composer require openai-php/client
 ```

-Then, open the project in your favorite code editor and copy and paste this snippet:
+Then, open the project in your favorite code editor and copy and paste this PHP code snippet:

 ```php
 <?php